glyad/au-poc/README.md

-# au-scan-app
+# au-poc
-The demo Aurelia project
+The project used to try various use cases with Aurelia framework